 Process sums up what you do to achieve a certain result: in order to clean the dishes you fill the sink with hot water and dish soap, you add the dirty dishes, apply a brush until the dirt is gone, rinse each item and let it dry.
-For most artists it means something less specific; the artistic process begins when the idea for an artwork forms in the artist’s head and it ends when the finished art piece is wrapped and leaves the studio, hopefully paid for.
-It may not bear any relationship with the initial idea – if there ever was one.
+For most artists it means something less specific; the artistic process begins when the idea for an artwork forms in the artist’s head and the idea dictates the process.
+It may not bear any relationship with the initial idea.

 1. Among many others, Carl Jung, “Man and His Symbols” (Penguin Random House), and Anthony Stevens, “Ariadne’s Clue – A Guide to the Symbols of Humankind” (Princeton University Press).